While this might sound morbid, how do you want to be remembered?

-Constructive feedback can be invaluable.
-We all have blind spots and areas we can improve upon.
-This in turn improves our relationships and what others think of us.
+We all have blind spots and open honest feedback can be invaluable.
+This in turn can help us improve our relationships and how others think of us.

 What Happens When We Screw Up?

 The human condition is such that we're all going to screw up sooner or later.
-Sometimes it’ll be one of those embarrassing moments and other times it’ll turn out really badly.
+Sometimes it’ll be one of those embarrassing moments and other times it’ll turn out much worse.

 An invaluable lesson I learned many years ago is to try to understand the intent behind the words or actions.

 As an example, I once made a comment directed at one of my co-workers.
 I thought I was being clever and funny.
 Even as the words left my mouth, I realized they could be interpreted as dismissive and potentially hurtful.

 No one laughed or said anything at all!
 One of those embarrassing moments.
 I wished I’d never said anything and proceeded to pretend it was no big deal.
 But it bothered me, and to my credit, shortly afterwards I apologized to him.

 He appreciated I came to him.
 What he then said absolutely floored me!
 “Shannon, your words were out of character and I know you didn’t mean them”.
 In hindsight, I’m so glad I cleared the air and his response has stuck with me ever since.

 The truth of the matter is we all screw up from time to time.
 How we choose to deal (or not) with these situations will affect what others think of us.
 You can do ten good things, but one not so good experience is likely what will be remembered.

 Part of the reason is a human negativity bias which we discuss in Happiness in Retirement is a Choice Not a Given.
 Instead of focusing on happiness, we tend to get sucked in by negativity.